NelsonAlemanMoreno/ConceptArt/README.md

 ### A5: Material Studies
 Generate many different materials on different shapes using any techniques for approaching the surface. each file display one shape with different materials
-* A5.material.circle - spheres[Skin (Dark Blue), Oak(Raw), Old Leather, White Denim, Beard Hair, Tea, Blonde Hair, Orange (Fruit)]
+* A5.material.circle - spheres [Skin (Dark Blue), Oak(Raw), Old Leather, White Denim, Beard Hair, Tea, Blonde Hair, Orange (Fruit)]
-* A5.material.cube - cube[Translucent Red Plastic, Wood(Panels), Mossy Rock, Skin (Light Yellow), Green Beer Glass, Crystal Ball, Grecian Marble]
+* A5.material.cube - cube [Translucent Red Plastic, Wood(Panels), Mossy Rock, Skin (Light Yellow), Green Beer Glass, Crystal Ball, Grecian Marble]
-* A5.material.cylender - [Rust, Scratched Plastic, Circuitry, Popsicle, Worn Battered Copper]
+* A5.material.cylender - cylinder [Rust, Scratched Plastic, Circuitry, Popsicle, Worn Battered Copper]

-Students will create
+### A6: TBD Group Project

-1 realistic rendering
+Develop a mascot that will compliment/contrast a character that a partner creates.
+This render must share qualities that display about 80% angelic/ 20% demonic with a victorian aesthetic.

-1 semi stylized
+### A7: Environment
-1 full stylized.
+Concepting an environments by partially painting and kitbashing.

 Sketchbook 1 - character artstyle